lhorrell99/connect-4-solver/README.md

 - A score of -1 implies the minimiser wins with his last stone
 - A score of 0 implies a draw game

 This solver uses a variant of minimax known as negamax.
-This simplified implementation can be used for zero-sum games, where one player's loss is exactly equal to another players gain (as is the case with this scoring system).
+This simplified implementation can be used for zero-sum games, where one player's loss is exactly equal to another player's gain (as is the case with this scoring system).

 ![](https://github.com/lhorrell99/Connect4Solver/blob/master/images/C4S%20Graphic%201.png)